dotnet/AspNetCore.Docs/aspnetcore/razor-components/components.md

 **Additional information on Razor**

 For more information on Razor, see the [Razor syntax reference](xref:mvc/views/razor).
-Note that not all of the features of Razor are available with Razor Components at this time.

 ## Raw HTML